earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 ## Measurement Accuracy

-Measurement **accuracy** is a concept that relates to whether there is bias in measurements, i.e. whether the expected value of our observations is close to the true value.
-For low accuracy measurements, we may collect many observations, and the mean of those observations may not provide a good measure of the truth (e.g., the height of the tree).
+Measurement **accuracy** is a concept that relates to whether there is bias in measurements, i.e. whether the expected value of your observations is close to the true value.
+For low accuracy measurements, you may collect many observations, and the mean of those observations may not provide a good measure of the truth (e.g., the height of the tree).
 For high accuracy measurements, the mean of many observations would provide a good measure of the true value.
 This is